ngen-rng/mersenne-twister/README.md

 // Get a random number value with the 'getRandom' function. mt1.getRandom(); // 4204083817

+// Get the current random number table reference index. mt1.getIndex(); // 2

-// Get a random number value with the 'slice' function.
+// Get an array of random values with the 'slice' function.
-// The 'slice' function returns an array of the specified length.
+// The 'slice' function specifies the start and end.
-// Also, the 'slice' function does not update the state. mt1.slice(1)[0]; // 2076987897
+// Also, the 'slice' function does not update the state. const slice1 = mt1.slice(2, 3)[0]; // 2076987897
 mt1.getRandom(); // 2076987897

 // The amount of calculations for table updates is also 624 times.